entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       - "connection-delete"
       - "connection-edit"
     healthCheckPath: "/actuator/health" # The health check path that kubernetes will use to check status of the plugin deployment

+#### Kubernetes pods names

+Each plugin is deployed onto Kubernetes using composite names.
+The first part is created reading the descriptor file, the second one is appended autonomously by Kubernetes.
+This second part is 31 char long and each Kubernetes pod name length must be at most 63: longer name will result in the fail of the deployment.

+**deploymentBaseName**

+Initially, the first part of the pod name was generated concatenating and manipulating the `image` field value, however sometimes this approach could lead to a pod name longer than 63.
+To solve this problem, another (optional) property is available: `deploymentBaseName`.

+It accepts a string not longer than 32 and, if present, its value will be used as the first part for the pod's names, instead of the `image` one.

+In the previous example of the descriptor a possible resulting pod name will be this one in case the `deploymentBaseName` property is not present:

+`entando-my-image-1-0-0-server-deployment-6f86f459wj9k`

+and this one if the `deploymentBaseName` property is present:

+`myplugin-server-deployment-6f86f459wj9k`

 ::: tip
 The more verbose CRD plugin descriptor format is deprecated as of Entando 6.3 but is documented [here](../../../v6.2/docs/ecr/ecr-bundle-details.md).
 :::